John Burfield’s new business has taken him from Armed Forces to award-winning businessman in the space of just two (very…

 Power up your future with a career in electrical or electronic engineering, whose applications span a host of diverse industries

-Electrical engineering is somewhat different.
-In general, Forces electricians work on equipment that moves rather than static installations, although Royal Engineers electricians work across the whole spectrum of power supply, from generation to distribution, often in difficult and dangerous environments.
-The Royal Navy’s engineers are very familiar with electrical generation and distribution on-board ship.
+Electrical engineering within the military context is somewhat distinct.
+Generally, military electricians work on mobile equipment rather than static installations.
+However, Royal Engineers' electricians cover the entire spectrum of power supply, from generation to distribution, often in challenging and hazardous environments.
+The Royal Navy's engineers are highly experienced in electrical generation and distribution onboard ships, ensuring that naval vessels operate smoothly and efficiently.

 Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website and is at level 3 or above.
 For full details of how to make the most of your ELC, refer to our in-depth features elsewhere on the Quest website.